nijikokun/sugarcube-starter/readme.md

 and replace `YOUR_TAG_HERE` with your Google Analytics ID (`UA-########`).

+### How do I change the app directory name?

+I don't suggest doing this, but if you really want to...
+You need to modify all instances of `src/assets/app` in two locations:

+- `config.json`
+- `tsconfig.json`

+Good luck!

 ## 🛣 Roadmap

 - [x] Automatically install tweego for users so they don't have to.
-- [ ] Add typescript support out of the box.
+- [x] Add typescript support out of the box.
 - [ ] Add configuration, commands and build process for production.
 - [ ] Add support for compiling to Electron application.